Jonis49/IMC-Prosperity3/README.md

 Squid Ink, on the other hand, was more promising.
 With large daily swings, the historical PnL from a simple min/max strategy matched the performance of our current approach.
 Since our existing Squid Ink strategy didn’t rely on market making, we could layer in directional trades without cannibalizing our core PnL.
 The only modification required was to shorten the liquidation horizon for mean-reverting trades whenever a directional bet was active.

+Trading the min/max for Croissants proved highly profitable, thanks to large daily price swings and generous position limits.
+Since Croissants had previously been used only to hedge basket exposure, this new directional strategy introduced no conflicts with our existing setup.
+We quickly realized that Croissant exposure could be scaled up indirectly through the baskets.
+To evaluate this, we used historical data to compare the PnL of a Croissant-driven basket strategy against the statistical arbitrage approach we had relied on in earlier rounds.
+On average, the two performed similarly, though daily results could diverge significantly.
+To capture the strengths of both, we adopted a hybrid approach: we introduced a Croissant-based term into the basket's target position (see section on basket trading).
+The weight of this term was calibrated through backtesting on historical data.

 </details>